cirov/cirov/README.md

 ## Hi there 👋

-I am currently working on experimenting with Software Development and GitHub I am currently learning a variety of Techonologies and modern Development Methodologies as needed (i.e. C#, .NET, Python, A.I., Cloud, etc...) https://linkedin.com/in/cirovilla
+I am currently working on experimenting with Software Development and GitHub I am currently practicing or learning a variety of Technologies and modern Development Methodologies as needed (i.e. C#, .NET, Python, A.I., Cloud, etc...) https://linkedin.com/in/cirovilla
 More might be added to this README as necessary